gate-computer/gate/README.md

 ## Building blocks

 Gate appears as [Go](https://golang.org) packages and programs.
-The execution mechanism is implemented in C and assembly, and needs to be built separately (see below).
-It's highly Linux-dependent.  x86-64 and ARM64 are supported.
+The execution mechanism is implemented in C and assembly.
+It is highly Linux-dependent. x86-64 and ARM64 are supported.

 Important Go packages: